Why Did Rick Moranis Leave Hollywood? Actor Returns in ‘Spaceballs’ Sequel

 MGM/Everett Collection

-In honor of his birthday, here are five fun facts you might not know about him:
+In honor of his return to the big screen, here are five fun facts you might not know about him:

 1 He replaced a famous face in Ghostbusters